klu-ai/EmbedKit/README.md

 4.  **Perform Semantic Search:**

-    Execute a semantic search to find documents similar to a given query.
+    Execute a semantic search to find documents that are semantically similar to a given query.

     ```swift
     let searchQuery = "swift vector database"